 Retrain for validation roles in both pharmaceutical companies and engineering consultancies.

 Take our 15-week online Starter Validation program and learn to populate an IQ OQ PQ Validation Protocol.

 IQ OQ PQ Validation Protocols form a crucial part of pharmaceutical plant projects and having a fundamental understanding of how these protocols are put together and interpreted is a fundamental skillset of any petroleum engineer cross-training to work in this area.

 Options for further study

-Take our 30-week online Certificate in Validation program for Senior Validation Roles to get a level 7 university qualification from Technological University Dublin, Ireland and a more interesting job with a higher salary such as;
+Take our 30-week online Certificate in Validation program for Senior Validation, CQV and C&Q Roles to get a level 7 university qualification from Technological University Dublin, Ireland and a more interesting job with a higher salary such as;

 Some companies might call this role: